10 Ways To Read People Like Sherlock Holmes, Backed By Research

 Here’s a quick rundown on how you too can develop a piercing eye like the great Sherlock Holmes:

 - Look at photos.
 Does their smile affect their whole face, or just raise the corners of their mouth?
-A smile can tell you how happy someone is — and how happy they’ll be.
+The type of smile can tell you how happy someone is — and how happy they’ll be.

 - Look at what they’ve written.
 Neurotic people use more negative words, extraverts more positive words and agreeable people avoid swearing.
 Creative writing can give you a pretty good look at their overall personality and their level of general knowledge.
 Even text messages are giveaways.